wpmudev/shared-ui-react/README.md

 module.exports = [ jsConfig ];
 ```

+#### 4. Import your component(s).

-4. Create a new file, preferrably inside `/assets/js/` folder, and its name should match the file we are calling from webpack:
+Create a new file, preferrably inside `/assets/js/` folder, and its name should match the file we are calling from webpack:

 ```js
 import React from 'react';